16.1h | 2009 | Zweibrucker Stallion

 Gallant Reflection’s sire descends from exceptional French breeding.
 The jumping ability in this pedigree is expected, but they are also very successful dressage horses as seen in sire Galant du Serein.
 Galant du Serein competed at the top of International dressage sport including the Olympic Games, World Equestrian Games, and World Cup Finals.
 On the dam’s side of Gallant Reflection’s pedigree we find a strong dressage influence through stallions like Rohdiamant and Warkant.
 He offers a unique outcross option for many mares and that outcross ability is essential for overall development of breeding.

-With only a few offspring to date, we are already seeing that Gallant Reflection adds refinement, correctness, and elasticity combined with their sire’s excellent character.
-His oldest son, Gryphon’s Gold HU, has been consistently winning with scores in the 70’s at Training Level this year.
+With only a few offspring to date, we are already seeing that Gallant Reflection adds elegance, a beautiful expression, and good elasticity combined with their sire’s excellent character.
+The oldest Gallant Reflection son is winning at Training and First Level with scores in the 70s and we’re excited for others to start showing in the near future.

 Video & Pedigree